-The LBC Rowing Section began as the Lantau Island Rowing Club, a subsidiary club of LBC, which was founded in 2010 to promote the sport of coastal rowing in Hong Kong and provide opportunities to participate in coastal rowing in Discovery Bay.
+The LBC Rowing Section began as the Lantau Island Rowing Club, a subsidiary club of LBC, which was founded in 2010 to promote the sport of coastal rowing in Hong Kong and provide opportunities for the residents of Discovery Bay to participate in coastal rowing in Discovery Bay.

 In February 2013, LIRC was formally merged into the Lantau Boat Club and renamed “LBC Rowing.”

-As of March 2017, the LBC Rowing Section has 29 members, their ages ranging from 14 to mid-70s and ability level from complete beginners (but picking up fast!) to those with decades of experience.
+As of April 2021, the LBC Rowing Section has 46 members, their ability level ranging from complete beginners (but picking up fast!) to those with decades of experience.

-Members hail from twelve different countries: UK, Germany, Italy, France, Sri Lanka, India, Canada, Australia, Philippines, Denmark, Hong Kong and Netherlands.
-Having such an international group is great fun and a good opportunity not only to enjoy rowing but to brush up your language skills!
+Members hail from more than a dozen different countries: UK, Germany, Italy, France, Sri Lanka, India, Canada, Australia, New Zealand, USA, Denmark, Hong Kong and Netherlands.
+Having such an international group is great fun and a good opportunity not only to enjoy rowing but to make great friends from across the world!

-Rowing along a coast and confronting the open sea in a rowing boat are different from Olympic rowing, where crews row in a straight line on flat water and with little wind.
+Rowing along a coastline and confronting the open sea in a rowing boat are different from Olympic rowing, where crews row in a straight line on flat water and with little wind.
 Coastal rowers do not row on flat water!
 A competition without any waves is, for coastal rowers, devoid of interest.
-The attractive sport of coastal rowing is bound to become ever more popular internationally: it develops physical wellbeing and is exhilarating.
+The attractive sport of coastal rowing is becoming increasingly popular internationally: it develops physical well-being and is exhilarating.
 It is also more easily and quickly learnt than Olympic rowing, probably due to the stability and robustness of coastal rowing equipment.
-But knowing how to handle a coastal rowing boat isn’t sufficient to become a good coastal rower.
-Crews must be aware of tides, currents and weather, learn about the course’s topography and know what to do in the midst of maritime traffic and in case of bad weather.
+But knowing how to handle a coastal rowing boat isn’t sufficient to becoming a good coastal rower.
+Crews must be aware of tides, currents and weather, learn about the course’s topography, know what to do in the midst of maritime traffic and in case of bad weather.

 LBC Rowing Committee: